redis/redis-doc/docs/reference/cluster-spec.md

 What is described in this document is implemented in Redis 3.0 or greater.

-Implemented subset
+### Implemented subset
----

 Redis Cluster implements all the single key commands available in the non-distributed version of Redis.
-Commands performing complex multi-key operations like Set type unions or intersections are implemented as well as long as the keys all hash to the same slot.
+Commands performing complex multi-key operations like set unions and intersections are implemented for cases where all of the keys involved in the operation hash to the same slot.

-Redis Cluster implements a concept called **hash tags** that can be used in order to force certain keys to be stored in the same hash slot.
-However during manual resharding, multi-key operations may become unavailable for some time while single key operations are always available.
+Redis Cluster implements a concept called **hash tags** that can be used to force certain keys to be stored in the same hash slot.
+However, during manual resharding, multi-key operations may become unavailable for some time while single-key operations are always available.

 Redis Cluster does not support multiple databases like the standalone version of Redis.
-There is just database 0 and the `SELECT` command is not allowed.
+We only support database `0`; the `SELECT` command is not allowed.

-Clients and Servers roles in the Redis Cluster protocol
+## Client and Server roles in the Redis cluster protocol
----

-In Redis Cluster nodes are responsible for holding the data, and taking the state of the cluster, including mapping keys to the right nodes.
+In Redis Cluster, nodes are responsible for holding the data, and taking the state of the cluster, including mapping keys to the right nodes.
 Cluster nodes are also able to auto-discover other nodes, detect non-working nodes, and promote replica nodes to master when needed in order